 \section{Introduction}

-Unmanned Aerial Vehicles (UAVs) are becoming powerful platforms with high potential for applications far more sophisticated than simple monitoring or personal entertainment.
-They are often equipped with high-quality cameras that allow them record scenes from viewpoints that are challenging to capture using conventional recording devices.
+Unmanned Aerial Vehicles (UAVs) are becoming powerful platforms with high potential for applications far more sophisticated than aerial monitoring or personal entertainment.
+They are often equipped with high-quality cameras that allow them to record scenes from viewpoints that are challenging to capture using conventional recording devices.
 This fact has attracted the interest of the cinematographic industry, where more and more movies contain scenes recorded from flying vehicles.
 To provide more sophisticated features to film-makers, it is essential to make drones easier to maneuver and with automatic behaviours that are easy to configure by non-expert users.

 Existing literature offers several solutions for controlling drones autonomously to capture cinematic footage.
-However, to the best of our knowledge, all the existing methodologies only focus on the control of the extrinsic parameters of the drone and camera, namely, their position and orientation.
-This is because they reply on the pin-hole camera model in their control solutions, neglecting some of the most important cinematographic characteristics, e.g., depth of field, focal distance, and zoom.
-Cinematographic cameras allow real time modification of several intrinsic parameters to make these effects possible, and can be described by the thin-lens model.
+However, to the best of our knowledge, existing methodologies only focus on the control of the extrinsic parameters of the drone and camera, namely, their position and orientation.
+This is because they rely on the pin-hole camera model in their control solutions, neglecting some of the most important cinematographic characteristics, e.g., depth of field, focal distance, and zoom.
+Cinematographic cameras allow real time modification of several intrinsic parameters to make these effects possible, and can be described by the thin-lens camera model \cite{lu2020camera}.
 CineMPC incorporates this camera model in the control problem, enabling it to automatically control the aforementioned cinematographic objectives together with the desired extrinsic configuration.

-The core idea in this work is to adapt the classic cinematographic concepts~\cite{thompson2009grammar} to mathematical expressions that we can optimize using control techniques.
-Our main contribution is to control the drone position and orientation together with the intrinsic parameters of the camera lens one unified control problem.
-Thanks to CineMPC, cinematographers can achieve a wider variety of effects and image configurations by only specifying some artistic and composition guidelines (as shown in the example in Fig.~\ref{fig:main}).
+The core idea in this work is to adapt the classic cinematographic concepts~\cite{thompson2009grammar} to mathematical expressions that can be optimized using control techniques.
+Our main contribution is to control the drone position and orientation together with the intrinsic parameters of the camera lens in one unified control problem.
+Thanks to CineMPC, cinematographers can achieve a wider variety of effects and configurations by specifying some artistic and composition guidelines (as shown in the example in Fig.~\ref{fig:main}).
 These specifications are optimized thanks to a Model Predictive Control (MPC) formulation that transforms them to instructions to autonomously control the drone and the camera while recording footage.